 The relatively flat lowlands and abundant rainfall make this region suitable for farming.
 In fact, the local climate allows farmers to benefit from two growing seasons.
-The region has been transformed from dense forest into a patterned expanse of agricultural land.
+The region has been transformed from a dense forest into a patterned expanse of agricultural land.
 This deforestation method, common in this part of Bolivia, is characterized by the radial patterns that can be seen clearly in the image.

 Each patterned field is approximately 20 sq km and each side is around 2.5 km long.

-Small settlements can be seen in the center of each individual field in the image, which typically contain a church, a school, and a soccer field.
+Small settlements can be seen in the center of each individual field in the image, which typically contains a church, a school, and a soccer field.
 These communities are joined by a road network depicted by the straight lines that bisect the radial fields and connect the adjacent areas.